katharina-lang/rlhf/README.md

 After the data collection is completed, the collected data has to be labeled for feedback purposes.
 In every iteration, a labeling instance is created and its function `get_labeled_data` is called.
 This returns the labeled data in a format similar to the one described in the paper "Deep reinforcement learning from human preferences" by Christiano et al. (https://arxiv.org/pdf/1706.03741).
 By calling `get_labeled_data()`, random segments are selected.
 A segment is a tuple of the trajectory and the the sum over all environment rewards for the corresponding observation-action pairs (env_reward).
 We extract the amount of segments from the randomly selected segments that we want our human or synthetic feedback supplier to label during the labling process.
-Per default, an uncertainty-based method is used, but it is also possible to randomly select these pairs.
+Per default, an uncertainty-based method is used, but it is also possible to randomly select these pairs by setting the corresponding flag.
-For the uncertainty-based approach, every reward model (there is an ensemble if wanted, more about this in [Reward Model Training](#reward-model-training)) predicts the reward for the trajectories.
-The sum is taken and the preference per model is saved.
-From these preferences, the variance is computed and saved.
-The labeled pairs with the highest variance are returned and we exit the labeling process and continue in `main.py`.
+For the uncertainty-based approach, a reward model ensemble (more about this in [Reward Model Training](#reward-model-training)) predicts the rewards for the segments.
+The sum of predicted rewards for each segment is taken and the preference per model is saved.
+From these preferences, the variance is computed.
+The pairs with the highest variance are returned.
+The actual labeling process is set to work by calling the function `preference_elicitation` which provides the selected segments to either a human or a synthetic labeler for feedback.
+We exit the labeling process and continue in `main.py`.
-The return value is an array of triplets which each looks like the following: (trajectory1, trajectory2, (label1, label2)).
-A trajectory consists of n observation-action pairs (n = segment_size).
+The return value at the end of the data labeling process is an array of triplets which each looks like the following: (segment1, segment2, (label1, label2)).

 ### Reward Model Training